Mean Field Control with Poissonian Common Noise: A Pathwise Compactification Approach: Introduction

-Meanwhile, motivated by some external common shocks or randomness arsing from rare systemic events, the Poissonian common noise has attracted increasing attention.
-Hern\'andez-Hern\'andez and Ricalde-Guerrero \cite{HHRG2023,HHRG2024} investigated the propagation of chaos and stochastic maximum principle for MFG with Poissonian common noise.
+The goal of the present paper is to contribute new techniques to the compactification approach for MFC when the common noise is depicted by some Poisson random measures.
+The common Poisson random measures are widely used to capture the impact of unexpected common shock events that affect all participants, such as financial crises, policy interventions, pandemics and natural catastrophes.
+For instance, Lindskog and McNeil \cite{Lindskog} used Poisson processes to model common windstorms that cause insurance losses across multiple countries.
+Similarly, Duffie and Garleanu \cite{Duffin} explored the default risk of $N$ participants in a collateral pool, where each obligor's default intensity comprises an idiosyncratic component and a common state process driven by a pure-jump process shared among all obligors.
+Moreover, Poisson common noise can naturally be applied to systemic risk (c.f. \cite{Fouque}), where the reserves of all interbanks simultaneously under abrupt jumps in response to common shocks, such as major policy announcements.
+Motivated by these abrupt and discretely occurring global shocks to the entire system, there are some emerging studies of MFG and MFC in the presence Poissonian common noise.
+For instance, Hern\'andez-Hern\'andez and Ricalde-Guerrero \cite{HHRG2023,HHRG2024} investigated the propagation of chaos and stochastic maximum principle for MFG with Poissonian common noise.
 Bo et al. \cite{BWWY} studied the stochastic maximum principle and the HJB equation under open-loop controls for extended MFC with Poissonian common noise.
-It remains an interesting open problem in the literature that whether the existence of MFE in MFG problems or the optimal control in MFC problems in the presence of Poissonian common noise can be addressed by some compactification arguments.
-Notably. the common noise described by Poisson random measure creates the same technical issue in compactness as in previous studies with Brownian common noise.
-In sharp contrast to the mainstream of existing studies, the present paper aims to propose new techniques in employing the compactification approach without the discretization procedure but by taking advantage of the point process representation of Poisson random measure with finite intensity.
-To ease the presentation, the main body of the paper is to elaborate the pathwise approach for MFC problems with details, and the extension to MFG is presented in a brief manner.
+However, it remains an interesting open problem that whether these problems with Poissonian common noise can be addressed by compactification arguments.
+In response, the present paper aims to propose new techniques in employing the compactification approach without the discretization procedure but by taking advantage of the point process representation of Poisson random measure with finite intensity.
+Our main result stands out in the literature using the compactification approach as the desired adaptivity with respect to common noise filtration can be retained.